socketsupply/sockets.sh/src/docs/faq.md

 ## Why not Rust?

 Webview is C++, so are the platforms that it runs on.
-The memory safty offered by Rust is great but becomes irrelevant when it's just a thin wrapper around a world of C++.
+The memory safety offered by Rust is great but becomes irrelevant when it's just a thin wrapper around a world of C++.
 It is possible to write C++ that is as safe as Rust, it's just a hell of a lot harder.